EncryptEx/alerty/README.md

 ---

 ## Philosophy
-I would like to bring this little service open and free to anyone, so feel free to fork it or use it at my hosted version.
+I would like to bring this little service open and free to anyone, so feel free to fork it or use it at [my hosted version](https://alerty.jaumelopez.dev)
-Feel free to use it at [my hosted version](https://alerty.jaumelopez.dev)

 ---
 ## Installation